RezaOwliaei/patterns-practices/docs/polite-object.md

 # Polite Object (Idiom)

-Summary
+## Summary

-- A "Polite Object" is an idiom for designing objects that behave well in an OO system: they present clear, intention-revealing APIs, avoid surprising side-effects, and cooperate with callers instead of exposing internals.
+Polite Objects present clear, intention-revealing APIs, avoid surprising side-effects, and cooperate with callers rather than exposing internals.

-Practices
-- Keep methods small and focused.
-- Return intention-bearing types rather than raw internals.
-- Avoid exposing mutable internal structures directly.

-TypeScript example (bad)
+## Why this matters

+- Makes code easier to reason about and compose safely.
+- Prevents consumers from accidentally violating invariants.

+## When to use / Use-cases

+- Public-facing objects or APIs that will be used by many parts of the codebase.

+## When not to use / Anti-signals

+- Simple data carriers or DTOs where exposing data is intentional and light-weight.

+## How it works (concept)

+Design methods that express intent and avoid returning mutable internal structures.
+Prefer small, focused methods and intention-bearing return types.

+## Bad Example (TypeScript) ❌

 ```ts
 class Session { public data: any = {}; }
 // external code mutates session.data arbitrarily
 ```

-TypeScript example (polite)
+## Good Example (TypeScript) ✅

 ```ts
 class Session {
   private data: Record<string, unknown> = {};